• Skip to primary navigation

 Sprouting allows the digestion process to have a head start.
 Once the seeds are sprouted, they can be digested more efficiently by your body.

 During the sprouting process, the seeds begin producing more nutrients as it tricks them into shifting to the plant growth stage.
 Of course, the seeds will need more nutrients to become a plant.
-Because of this, there are even occasions where more nutrients are available in sprouts than in the plant version.

 Pumpkin seeds are also high in magnesium, manganese, copper, and zinc.
 Magnesium is known for keeping bones strong, assisting with sleep, and keeping your brain healthy.